All Episodes

 I didn't.

-I don't want to embarrass people, but here this is a this is a this funny little email is something like Jane Heppner, and it's from a guy named Zach Speer.
+I don't want to embarrass people, but this funny little email is something like Jane Heppner.

-Even though I'm a Northwestern guy, the fact that she called into you makes me like Indiana football a little better.
+Even though I'm a Northwestern guy, the fact that she called into you makes me like Indiana football a little better, even though they beat us this year and cost us our 10th win.

 Rush, you lucky dog.

-I was just he wanted to talk about Rothlassberger.
+I was just, she wanted to talk about Rothlessberger, not herself.

 Won nine games as Indiana's coach, but he'll always be remembered as the program's rock.

-Uh passed away Tuesday after a long fight with uh with brain cancer.
+Passed away Tuesday after a long fight with brain cancer.

-Uh died of complications of a brain tumor Tuesday morning at the hospital with his family was 59.
+Died of complications of a brain tumor Tuesday morning at the hospital with his family.

 This is Ms. Ricky from Brooklyn.